 Additionally, we offer an optional course (3 credits) for students who want to complement their total clinical hours earned with an additional clinical experience in a specific specialty area of nursing practice.
 Graduates of the MSN nurse educator track will be prepared to take the National League for Nursing (NLN) Certified Nurse Educator examination after meeting the eligibility requirements.

-The program can be completed in three years, but must be finished within six.
+The program can be completed in two years, but must be finished within six.
 Courses are offered in 4, 8 or semester-long formats throughout the year.
 Courses without a clinical component will be entirely online, with the exception of NURS 500, which includes an orientation component.
 Courses with a clinical component will meet using a hybrid format.
 Hybrid instruction includes both online coursework and traditional class meetings (or if the student is at a distance, synchronous connections via Adobe Connect) during the first and last weeks of the course.
 Each meeting lasts three hours one evening.
 Clinical experiences are completed during a single semester at approved sites.

 The master’s in nursing program follows a cohort model.
 However, a student will be permitted to begin courses after the first course of level one with the understanding that progression to level two of the program will occur only after the student has completed all level one courses.
 In other words, a student may start to take courses in level one, but will have to wait to move to level two courses and therefore would join a different cohort after completion of all level one courses.

 RN-MSN degree option: Master of Science in Nursing—nurse educator track